Prag8855/aab/content/tools/tax-calculator.md

     calculator
 ---

-This tool calculates your German [net income](/glossary/Netto%20income), after taxes and social contributions.
+This tool calculates your German [net income](/glossary/Netto%20income) for {{ now.strftime('%Y') }}, after taxes and social contributions.
 It's your take-home salary.
 It's the money you keep every month.

 {% include '_blocks/taxCalculatorStatic.html' %}